SkylineCommunications/dataminer-docs/connector-help/connector_help/Telos_Alliance_xNode.md

 This page contains general information on the **Telos Alliance xNode**.

 At the top of the page, the **Device Type** option allows you to select the type of device.
-Note that the **correct type must be selected** in order for the driver to poll the related information.
+Note that the **correct type must be selected** in order for the connector to poll the related information.

 If the type of device is **GPIO**, the login password must be entered in order to be able to make changes in the GPO ports.